liquid-java/liquidjava-fsm/README.md

 # LiquidJava FSM

-LiquidJava state machine parser used by the VS Code language server and MCP server.
+LiquidJava state machine parser used by the LiquidJava VS Code language server and MCP server.
-Depends on the verifier and Spoon.
+Depends on the LiquidJava verifier.

 ## Example